High-Rise Fire Safety

 - Do not prop open exit doors or store anything in halls or stairwells.

 If a Fire is Discovered, Sound the Alarm and Exit:

 - Sound the fire alarm, no matter how small the fire seems to be.

-- Close all doors behind you, especially the door to a burning room.
+- Close all doors upon exiting, especially the door to a burning room.

 - Go quickly and calmly to the ground floor and exit immediately.

 - In all instances, follow the directions of fire and security personnel.

 Stay Calm if the Exit Route is Blocked by Smoke: